BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

     return round(distanced_traveled, 2)
 ```

 The math of the get arc length takes the quadratic coefficients and writes the derivative.
-Since the algorithm has the benefit of knowing the curves always quadratic in nature the algorithm can arithmetically calculate the integral of the arc length. **Note** that the coefficients have to be rounded to avoid Python bit inaccuracies when handling large numbers.
+Since the algorithm has the benefit of knowing the curves always quadratic in nature the algorithm can arithmetically calculate the integral of the arc length.

+### Important Note: tThe coefficients have to be rounded to avoid Python bit inaccuracies when handling large numbers.

 ```
 def get_arc_length(curve, interval_1, interval_2):